 KCSiE devotes Part Five of the guidance to this aspect of safeguarding.
-All our staff must be aware of this issue and report any concerns to the DSL in accordance to our reporting procedures.
+All our staff must be aware of this issue and report any concerns to the DSL in accordance with our reporting procedures.

-Developmental sexual behaviour encompasses those actions that are to be expected from children and young people as they move from infancy through to an adult understanding of their physical, emotional and behavioural relationships with each other.
+Developmental sexual behaviour encompasses those actions that are to be expected from children and young people as they move from infancy through to an adult understanding of their physical, emotional, and behavioural relationships with each other.
 Such sexual activity is essentially information gathering and experience testing.
 Children 'mature' at different rates and therefore there can be a 'grey area' as to what may beappropriate sexualised behaviour at a certain age.
-However, it is useful to have guidelines such as the Brook Sexual Behaviours Traffic Light Tool to help support any assessment of certain behaviours.
+However, it is useful to have guidelines such as Hackett's Continuum to help support any assessment of certain behaviours.
+SET have also produced a guidance document available to academies entitled 'Harmful Sexual Behaviour (Child-on-Child) Guidance'